edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 	.RunUntilTimeoutAsync(TimeSpan.FromSeconds(3));
 ```

-Usually it's best to consider stopping after a condition is met.
-Abusing the `WebApplicationFactory.RunUntilTimeoutAsync` and using it in scenarios where you could have set a condition using the `WebApplicationFactory.RunUntilAsync` might lead to flaky tests.
+Usually it's best to consider stopping after a stop condition is met.
+Abusing the `WebApplicationFactory.RunUntilTimeoutAsync` and using it in scenarios where you could have set a stop condition using the `WebApplicationFactory.RunUntilAsync` might lead to flaky tests.

-Furthermore the `WebApplicationFactory.RunUntilTimeoutAsync` is usually only useful if your Hosted Service implementation runs in some kind of loop condition that doesn't stop unless the server is shutdown.

 ### Configure a timeout for the condition set to stop the test server